tweedegolf/mailcrab/README.md

 ![MailCrab screenshot](https://raw.githubusercontent.com/tweedegolf/mailcrab/main/frontend/img/screen.png)

+## Related projects

+- [CrabAlert](https://github.com/klr/crabalert) is a macOS status bar application that notifies you of incoming messages in MailCrab

 ## Technical overview

 Both the backend server and the frontend are written in Rust.
 The backend receives email over an unencrypted connection on a configurable port.
 All email is stored in memory while the application is running.
 An API exposes all received email: